Tuscany, scents of Italy

 Tuscany is easy to travel to, especially when summer draws to a close and the peak season ends.
 There are flights to the international airports of Pisa and Florence from the biggest European cities, but for those who prefer a more traditional mode of transport, the Treno Natura is a must.
 This old steam train travels along the Val d’Orcia and Val d’Elsa to Siena, taking passengers back in time with its waxed oak seats.

-Watch the Palio from a resident’s house
+Watch the Palio at a local's house

-Roam the truffle roads on a Vespa
+Roam the truffle roads

 Our address book